 Spring Onions

-Spring onions are a type of onion that is harvested while the bulb is still small and immature.
-The scientific name for spring onion is Allium cepa var. viviparum.
+Spring onions are a type of onion harvested while the bulb is still small and immature.
+The scientific name for spring onions is Allium cepa var. viviparum.
 They are also called scallions, green onions, baby onions, or young onions.

 Spring onions have a milder flavor than most onions.
 They are often used in salads, garnish, or as flavoring agents in other dishes.

 There are two main types of spring onions: those with a white bulb and those with a red or purple bulb.
 The white-bulbed variety is the most common type found in supermarkets.
-Spring onions are a member of the Allium family, including garlic, shallots, leeks, and chives.
+Spring onions are members of the Allium family, which also includes garlic, shallots, leeks, and chives.

 Final Thoughts